-Requirements included in Article 1.04.2 will be applied to the CCSB line of business.
+Requirements included in Article 1.0403.2 will be applied to the CCSB line of business.

-1.04.2 Evidence of Culturally and Linguistically Appropriate Services
+Evidence of Culturally and Linguistically Appropriate Services

-- For Covered California to evaluate how Contractor ensures provision of culturally and linguistically appropriate services to Enrollees, Contractor must submit the following National Committee for Quality Assurance (NCQA) Health Equity Accreditation Standards reports: - a) Health Equity Standard 3: Access and Availability of Language Services - b) Health Equity Standard 4: Practitioner Network Cultural Responsiveness - Health Equity Standard 5: Culturally and Linguistically Appropriate Services Programs

-Contractor must submit evidence once every three years in accordance with the three-year NCQA Health Equity Accreditation cycle.
-Covered California will not require annual submission of the specified NCQA Health Equity Accreditation Standards unless changes are made during the three-year cycle at which point Contractor must resubmit the revised reports to Covered California.

-- 2) If Contractor's NCQA Multicultural Healthcare (MHC) Distinction remains current, Contractor must confirm current Distinction status and submit the following MHC standards reports: - a) MHC 2: Access and Availability of Language Services - b) MHC 3: Practitioner Network Cultural Responsiveness - c) MHC 4: Culturally and Linguistically Appropriate Services Programs - 3) Alternatively, if Contractor has not yet attained the NCQA Health Equity Accreditation or is unable to provide components of the NCQA Health Equity Accreditation Standards per Article 1.05.1.1, Contractor must complete and submit a report to Covered California that addresses each of the following components: - a) Access and Availability of Language Services - i.
+- 2)1) For Covered California to evaluate how Contractor ensures provision of culturally and linguistically appropriate services to Enrollees, Contractor must submit the following National Committee for Quality Assurance (NCQA) Health Equity Accreditation Standards reports: - a) Health Equity Standard 3: Access and Availability of Language Services - b) Health Equity Standard 4: Practitioner Network Cultural Responsiveness - c) Health Equity Standard 5: Culturally and Linguistically Appropriate Services Programs - 3)2) Contractor must submit evidencereports once every three years in accordance with the three-year NCQA Health Equity Accreditation cycle.
+Covered California will not require annual submission of the specified NCQA Health Equity Accreditation Standards unless changes are made during the three-year cycle at which point Contractor must resubmit the revised reports to Covered California. - 4) If Contractor's NCQA Multicultural Healthcare (MHC) Distinction remains current, Contractor must confirm current Distinction status and submit the following MHC standards reports: - a) MHC 2: Access and Availability of Language Services - b) MHC 3: Practitioner Network Cultural Responsiveness - c) MHC 4: Culturally and Linguistically Appropriate Services Programs - 5)3) Alternatively, if If Contractor has not yet attained the NCQA Health Equity Accreditation or is unable to provide components of the NCQA Health Equity Accreditation Standards per Article 1.05.1.1 required in this Section, Contractor must complete and submit a report to Covered California that addresses each of the following components: - a) Access and Availability of Language Services - i.
 Vital information provided to Enrollees in threshold languages, including assessment of the use of competent translators based on proficiency in the source and target language, and whether translation is provided in a timely manner.
-For guidance on translation competency and timely access, see NCQA Health Equity Accreditation Standard 3.
+For guidance on translation competency and timely access, see NCQA Health ii.
+Use of competent interpreter, as defined by NCQA Health Equity Accreditation Standard 3, or bilingual services to communicate with individuals who need to communicate in a language other than English.
+For definition of competent interpreter, see NCQA Health Equity Accreditation Standard 3Support for providers in providing competent language services.